 Beginning about 1985, the predecessors of certain CERC Corp. defendants engaged in a voluntary remediation of any subsurface contamination of the groundwater below the property they owned or leased.
 This work has been done in conjunction with and under the direction of the Louisiana Department of Environmental Quality.
 The plaintiffs seek monetary damages for alleged damage to the aquifer underlying their property, unspecified alleged personal injuries, alleged fear of cancer, alleged property damage or diminution of value of their property, and, in addition, seek damages for trespass, punitive, and exemplary damages.
-The quantity of monetary damages sought is unspecified.
-The Company is unable to estimate the monetary damages, if any, that the plaintiffs may be awarded in these matters.
+The Company believes the ultimate cost associated with resolving this matter will not have a material impact on the financial condition or results of operations of the Company.